faas-facts/fact-java-client/Readme.md

     }
 ```

-After the fact has been started, it can be used to start, update and close traces
+After the fact client has been started, it can be used to start, update and close traces
 using `Fact.start`, `Fact.update` and `Fact.done`.
 Each of these functions take a context object to identify the trace.
 An example implementation can be found [here](https://github.com/faas-facts/fact/tree/main/examples/java-aws).